Unity-Environmental-University/lxd-mcp-suite/README.md

 ## Bootstrap
 Use `scripts/bootstrap.sh` to add servers to your MCP client (adjust paths inside).
 It generates a local MCP config JSON you can paste into your client.

+> Internal Use Only — not licensed for external distribution or hosting.